ctschnur/dotwindows/README.md

 ```
 where ag
 ```
-Add the path to the *front* of your ~Path~ environment variable.
+Add the path to the *front* of your `PATH` environment variable.
 Restart emacs.
-Now ~helm-ag~ should work.
+Now `helm-ag` should work.

 ### fzf
-Can be installed e.g. in a separate folder ~C:/Users/nanospin/misc/fzf/~.
+Can be installed e.g. in a separate folder `C:/Users/nanospin/misc/fzf/`.
-Emacs will find ~fzf.exe~, if this directory is added to ~exec-path~.
+Emacs will find `fzf.exe`, if this directory is added to `exec-path`.
+Setting the `PATH` environment variable will also work, after restarting emacs.

 ### Testing
 - Putting a .emacs in `AppData/Roaming` will load it. -> Checked